otapiero/dotNet5782_3154_5409/README.md

 # dotNet5782_3154_5409
-Noam karmon & Uriel Tapiro
+Noam karmon & Ouriel Tapiro

 # In two words:
 A project written in C# and WPF based on 3 tier, using various software designs, such as factory, singelton, RDD, multithreading, user interface and more.